syedsalman137/lmpo/README.md

 - All model calls are JIT compiled.
 - Our sampling code is compiled, but may not be as efficient as e.g. vllm.
 - Only bandit (e.g. single-action) environments are supported at the moment.
 We've implemented some synthetic tasks like `countdown`, and also classic benchmarks like `GSM8K`.
+- There is some very sinful logic in `sampling.py` that handles the force insertion of `<answer>` tokens near the end of an action.
+Eventually, this will be cleaned up...

 ## Setup